BeiDouMS/BeiDou-Server/sql/readme.txt

----- HeavenMS MySQL Database ----
+---- Cosmic MySQL Database ----

 These SQL files must be executed IN ORDER to set up the database:
 	- db_database.sql